GR Supra (2019-)

 The maximum fee that a garage is allowed to charge for an MOT is £54.85, but you’ll often see them advertised for around £35-£45 to attract and retain business.

 An MOT may seem like just another expense, but it can help reveal potential problems that could affect the safety of your car further down the line.
-Plus failure to have a valid MOT makes your car illegal to drive (unless you’re on the way to get it tested), and it usually invalidates your insurance.
+Plus failure to have a valid MOT makes your car illegal to drive (unless you’re on the way to a pre-booked test), and it usually invalidates your insurance.

 Around 40% of cars submitted for MOT testing end up failing.
 To help make sure your car isn't one of them, keep reading to find out how to maximise the chances of your car passing first time.
 We reveal the quick checks you can do to make sure you're not caught out by a minor fault, plus we update you on the new MOT rules.